 Email | 469.948.8011

-Mr. Bonner received his Bachelor of Science in Political Science from The University of Texas at Tyler and his Masters of Educational Administration from the University of North Texas.
-He is currently pursuing his Doctorate degree.
+Dr. Bonner received his Bachelor of Science in Political Science from The University of Texas at Tyler, Masters of Educational Administration from the University of North Texas and doctorate in Educational Leadership from Dallas Baptist University.
 He has two daughters who attend secondary schools in LISD.

 Email | 469.948.8108

 Amanda Brim joined Lewisville ISD in 2015, when she was named Executive Director of Communications.

 As Chief Communications Officer, she oversees all district communications, marketing, social media, media relations, website, recognitions and special events.